ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-9-1.md

-Chapter 9: Applying Mindfulness in Different Learning Environments: Techniques for Applying Mindfulness in Different Learning Environments
+Techniques for Applying Mindfulness in Different Learning Environments
 ==========================================================================================================================================

 Mindfulness can be applied in different learning environments, including the classroom, workplace, and personal learning.
 In this chapter, we will explore techniques for applying mindfulness in different learning environments.